AndreasWartel/Bonobo-MCA/README.md

 # Supplementary-material
-Supplementary R-code to "title":
+Supplementary R-code to "What can multiple correspondence analysis tell us about primate vocal combinations?
+Re-analysis of Berthet et al (2025) with implications for future work in animal communication":
 1. R-code for the full permutation test of the MCA appearing in Berthet et al. (2025) (Full MCA permutation.R)
-2. and the manipulated R-code of Berthet et al. (2015) feeding it with random data.
+2. the manipulated R-code of Berthet et al. (2015) feeding it with random data.
 (Random.R)
+3. the manipulated R-code of Berthet et al. (2015) feeding it with random data with retained NA:s.
+(Random with NAs retained.R)

 Link to Berthet et al.(2005): https://www.science.org/doi/10.1126/science.adv1170